lukemartinlogan/content-transfer-engine/README_CUDA.md

     make -j32 install

 3. **Run CUDA unit tests using Jarvis**
-   a.
-Jarvis package is used for defining how to run GDS unit test.
+   >Jarvis package is used for defining how to run GDS unit test.
 It is located in **/test/jarvis_hermes/jarvis_hermes/hermes_nvidia_gds_tests**
-   b.
-In order to run the tests, we need to call Jarvis pipeline.
+   - In order to run the tests, we need to call Jarvis pipeline.
 The pipeline for Nvidia GDS is located in **test/pipelines/nvidia_gds**

     > [!NOTE]